anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 3. Python version and Operating System.

 ### Seek support ###
-If any support needed, the author can be contacted by e-mail <chatterjeedevosmita267@gmail.com>.
+If any support needed, the authors can be contacted by e-mail <@gmail.com>.

 ## Tests ##
-Step 1.

-Step 2.

 ## Software license ##
 AnomalyDetectionApp is released under the MIT License.